walder/Skynet-IADS/README.md

 If SAM sites or radar guided AAA run out of Ammo they will go dark.
 In the case of a SAM site it will wait with going dark as long as the last fired missile is still in the air.

-SAM Sites will go autonomous if they are outside of EW radar coverage meaning they will use their organic radars or just stay dark depending on setup.
+If an EW radar or a SAM site acting as EW radar is destoyed surounding SAM sites can be left withouth EW radar coverage.
+This can also happen if a SAM site is outside of AWACS coverage.
-If an EW radar or a SAM site acting as EW radar is destoyed surounding SAM sites can be withouth EW radar coverage.
-The same can happen if an AWACS is too far away from a SAM site.
+SAM Sites will go autonomous in such a case meaning they will use their organic radars or just stay dark depending on setup.
 Once a SAM site is within EW radar coverage again it will be updated by the IADS.

 ## Early Warning Radars